Recording Drums: Part 1 - Setting up and Microphone Technique

 First things first, this approach only works with a great drummer in a fantastic sounding room.
 The idea is to treat the kit as one entity; using a minimal amount of microphones.
 Typically, an experienced engineer will use just 2 overhead microphones with additional close mics – usually on kick and snare – to plug in sonic gaps.
 Much like our Led Zeppelin example mentioned earlier, this technique is particularly effective in capturing the attack and dynamic range of the drum kit.

 If you decide this approach is right for you, it's best to start with the overheads.
-Most engineers use a couple of large or small diaphragm condenser mics and develop the sound from there.
+Most engineers use a couple of large or small diaphragm condenser mics to record drums and develop the sound from there.
 The wide dynamic range and sensitivity of condenser microphones make them ideal for capturing the wide frequency range and dynamics of a drum kit.
 If you prefer a smoother sounding high-end, then it's also worth considering ribbon microphones as an alternative.

 When placing your overhead microphones in this application, you're aiming to achieve a well-balanced representation of the entire kit.
 Although there are no right or wrong ways to go about this, having some understanding of how the cymbals resonate will help you make an informed choice.

 Cymbals radiate their sound above and below, whereas the hi-hat resonates horizontally.
 With this in mind, you can begin to imagine how a balance between drum and cymbal sounds can be achieved simply by moving the overheads.
-You can typically achieve a balanced sound of the kit with overheads placed between two and three metres above floor level, and either behind or in front of the kit.
+You can typically achieve a balanced sound of the kit with overheads placed between two and three meters above floor level, and either behind or in front of the kit.

 A/B vs X/Y - There are two main microphone techniques to consider for overhead configurations.
-The most common is referred to as the A/B technique.
+The most common is referred to as the A/B technique, or spaced pair.
 This approach involves 2 mics positioned to the left and right of the kick, which helps pick up much more of the room sound with a wide stereo image.
 The second approach is a technique called X/Y configuration.
 The X/Y technique presents fewer phasing problems as the capsules are closer together, but gives you less control over balance and image of the individual elements of a kit.
 You might find that X/Y works better for you in close-mic drum applications, but it's important to experiment when finding a sound that works best for you.

 Once you're happy the overheads are capturing a good balanced sound, you can now begin to add spot microphones to support or emphasise certain parts of the kit.
 In almost all circumstances, you'll want to give the kick drum some more weight, and in some cases, the snare can also benefit from additional support.
 Consider using a purpose built kick drum mic to boost the bass drum and either a dynamic or condenser to emphasise the snare.
 Close micing individual drums will be covered in more detail as part of approach number 2, which looks at a more surgical approach to recording drums, by close micing almost every element of the kit.